 Can I Waive My Preliminary Hearing?

-Under exceptional circumstances, your lawyer may suggest you waive this preliminary hearing.
-But it could be your best chance of developing a solid defense in most cases.
-Be sure you discuss the case in depth with your attorney before making the decision about waiving the preliminary hearing in the event that it is not in your best interest.
+Under exceptional circumstances, your lawyer may suggest you waive your preliminary hearing.
+In most cases, your hearing represents your best chance of developing a solid defense.
+Discuss your case with your attorney before making a decision, as it may not be in your best interest to waive your right to a hearing.

 Can I Be Set Free for Good After a Preliminary Hearing?

 Yes.
-Even though it is rare, it is possible that your attorney can point at inconsistencies such as a lack of witnesses, no probable cause for arrest, or poor procedures during the questioning of witnesses.
+It is possible that your attorney can point at inconsistencies such as a lack of witnesses, no probable cause for arrest, or poor procedures during the questioning of witnesses.
+These reasons and many others can make it difficult for prosecutors to justify keeping you in custody.

 Who Must Attend a Preliminary Hearing?

 Only the representatives of both sides need to be present.
-In some cases, witnesses may also be required.
+In some cases, a police officer and other witnesses may also be required to attend.

-There are many types of questions a judge can ask during a preliminary hearing, for instance:
+There are many questions a judge may ask during a preliminary hearing, such as:

 - Was the accused in the company of someone else?

-- What was the witness doing before they noticed the incident?
+- What was a witness doing before they noticed the incident?

 - Had the witness been drinking or using any drugs?